ziruihao/ml/readme.md

 ### Network architecture

-The `MLP` class is defined with the parameters of `input_size = 784` - the number of input nodes for a 28x28 image, `output_size = 10` - the size of the prediction space, and `hidden_layer_sizes` - an array of sizes for the hidden layers.
+The `MLP` class I built is defined with the parameters of `input_size = 784` - the number of input nodes for a 28x28 image, `output_size = 10` - the size of the prediction space, and `hidden_layer_sizes` - an array of sizes for the hidden layers.

 For each hidden layer, a non-linear ReLU activation function is applied in order to make this a multi-layer perceptron.